top of page

 • Separate washes for each material element that requires it (that’s not already heavily shaded by ink or Contrast paints*.

-• 1 highlight layer for each main, material element, though not every tiny detail*.
+• 1 upper, light facing highlight layer for each main, material element, though not many details.
 This will be either a layer, drybrush or edge line highlight.
-This does not include any smooth blending at this finish level but will be carefully, tastefully done.
+This will often not include any smooth blending at this finish level but will be carefully, tastefully done.

 • Some, usually 3 standout micro details like small screens are painted and highlighted.
 Pupils can be painted on character’s eyes and those with more large, prominent eyes.
 Others will have an ink/Contrast wash of a relevant colour.